 Born and raised in Chicago, I arrived to the West in 2000.
 I planned to live here after making my first trip in 1980.
 The West was then and now the greatest physical influence for making my work.

 My work is in private collections, shown locally, nationally and has been published by Phaidon Press.
 I am a recipient of NEA and NEH grants.
 My graduate work was completed at the University of Chicago; my undergraduate work completed at School of the Art Institute of Chicago (SAIC).

-I have served as Assistant Director for the Division of Continuing Studies until 1996.
-I have also served as a Cultural Enrichment Manager for the Chicago Park District.
-I taught for the Art Education Department of School of the Art Institute of Chicago, and the Art Depts. of Colorado State University, the University of Wyoming and Naropa University.
+I have served as Assistant Director for the Division of Continuing Studies (SAIC) and Cultural Enrichment Manager for the Chicago Park District.
+I have taught for the Art Education Department of School of the Art Institute of Chicago, and the Art Depts. of Colorado State University, the University of Wyoming and Naropa University.
 After serving as Lead Faculty for Visual and Media Arts in CADHu (Department of Creative Arts Design and Humanities) at Front Range Community College in Ft.
 Collins, Colorado, I have returned my work as an adjunct faculty member.